NEW! Biden Administration’s Detailed Guide to the IRA

 - New zero- or low-carbon generating facilities located in transitioning fossil fuel communities and on Indigenous lands receive extra tax credits.
 The same applies to electric vehicle and battery component manufacturing plants.

-- Unionized manufacture likewise receives greater credits, as do vehicles and batteries manufactured with especially high domestic content.
+- Unionized manufacture likewise receives greater tax advantages, as do vehicles and batteries manufactured with especially high domestic content.

 - Wind and solar projects are guaranteed tax credits for an entire decade (to 2032), thus removing an habitual source of uncertainty that had helped bottle up clean energy supply.
 The time horizon is lengthened even further as long as the U.S. falls short of 75% electricity decarbonization from today’s level.

 This brief list barely scratches the surface of the details enumerated by Jenkins.
-(Readers, send additional bullet points!)
 “It’s like a roulette wheel that just happened to settle out at a decent place at just the right moment,” enthuses Roberts, marveling not just that Manchin climbed aboard the legislative train at all but that seemingly every smart nudge ever dreamed up by Congressional Democrats and their staff made it into the bill that got passed.

 Politics of clean energy subsidies vs. carbon taxes